100 gecs: 2021–present: 10,000 gecs

-On April 12, 2022, 100 Gecs released "Doritos & Fritos" as the second single for 10,000 Gecs, along with an accompanying visualizer.
+On April 12, 2022, 100 gecs released "Doritos & Fritos" as the second single for 10,000 gecs, along with an accompanying visualizer.
 The song marks a deviation from their established sound, carrying more characteristics of alt-rock than hyperpop.
-A music video for the track was released on May 16, 2022, featuring the duo flying around a desert while the news reports on their actions; the video included a fake Danny Devito.
+A music video for the track was released on May 16, 2022, featuring the duo flying around a desert while the news reports on their actions, as well as a cameo from a Danny Devito impersonator.

-On December 2, 2022, 100 Gecs released their second EP Snake Eyes, along with an accompanying visualizer on the track "Torture Me" featuring Skrillex.
-They also announced that 10,000 Gecs would be released on March 17, 2023.
+On December 2, 2022, 100 gecs released their second EP, Snake Eyes, along with an accompanying visualizer on the track "Torture Me" featuring Skrillex.
+They also announced that 10,000 gecs would be released on March 17, 2023.
 They released the song "Hollywood Baby" on February 16, 2023, alongside a music video, as the third single from the album, which they also revealed a tracklist for on the same day.

+In January 2023, 100 gecs announced the 10000 gecs Tour 2, with North American dates from January to May, featuring Machine Girl as an opening act.

-After numerous delays, 10,000 Gecs was released on March 17, 2023 alongside the music video for the album's final single Dumbest Girl Alive to positive reviews.
-Julianne Escobedo Shepherd of Pitchfork describes the project as "a reevaluation of the most declassé and dunderheaded rock genres that roiled the 2000s.", most notably with singles like Doritos and Fritos and Hollywood Baby.
-Mosi Reeves of Rolling Stone Magazine comments that the project embarks on "the unenviable task of translating their chaotic hyperpop to a major label", while "experimenting just enough to evolve."
+After numerous delays, 10,000 gecs was released on March 17, 2023, alongside the music video for the album's final single "Dumbest Girl Alive", to positive reviews.
+Julianne Escobedo Shepherd of Pitchfork describes the project as "a reevaluation of the most declassé and dunderheaded rock genres that roiled the 2000s", most notably with singles like "Doritos & Fritos" and "Hollywood Baby".
+Mosi Reeves of Rolling Stone comments that the project shows that "100 gecs haven't lost their sense of joy, even as they codify their innovations into something resembling normality."

+On February 15, 2024, 100 gecs announced that Snake Eyes would be pressed onto a picture disc, to celebrate Record Store Day.
+The picture disc was released on April 20, 2024.

 Fandom

-Following the group's success, the pine tree depicted on the album covers of 1000 Gecs and remix album Tree of Clues became popular among fans.
-Soon, the "1000 Gecs tree" was found, revealed to be located in an Acuity Brands-owned office park in Des Plaines, Illinois, near O'Hare International Airport.
-A similar phenomenon has occurred with the "10000 Gecs bridge" in Santa Ana, California, although not to the same extent as the tree.
-Fans of 100 Gecs began making "pilgrimages" to the tree and leaving items behind.
+Following the group's success, the pine tree depicted on the album covers of 1000 gecs and remix album Tree of Clues became popular among fans.
+Soon, the 100 gecs tree was found, revealed to be located in an Acuity Brands-owned office park in Des Plaines, Illinois, near O'Hare International Airport.
+A similar phenomenon has occurred with the bridge in Orange, California, depicted on the cover of 10,000 gecs, although not to the same extent as the tree.
+Fans of 100 gecs began making "pilgrimages" to the tree and leaving items behind.
 The adoration of the tree was referenced in season 2, episode 4 of Only Murders in the Building.
 In the Chicago Tribune, the tree and its fame were compared to the house on the cover of American Football's American Football (1999), located in Urbana, Illinois.
 The music video for their single "Money Machine" was filmed in the same office park just before the album cover photo was taken.